 When needed, we can do the work of obtaining prior insurance authorization, to determine whether a CMA is a covered benefit under a patient’s insurance plan.
 To take advantage of this service, download and fill out the CPDx INSURANCE VERIFICATION FORM.
 Contact Sheryle Stoddart, Pre-Authorization Specialist, at (206) 221-1274 or firstname.lastname@example.org with any questions.

-CMA is also available through our laboratory for both constitutional and neoplasia research studies.
+CMA is also available to researchers through our laboratory for both constitutional and neoplasia samples.

 We support the Collagen Diagnostic Laboratory by providing microarray-based testing for copy number changes in genes relevant to hereditary conditions affecting connective tissues.
 (See CDL deletion/duplication analysis.)